modin-project/modin/docs/flow/modin/backends/pyarrow/index.rst

 - :doc:`Parsers <parsers>` are responsible for parsing data on workers during IO operations.

 .. note::
-    Currently the only one available PyArrow backend is ``PyarrowOnRay`` which works in :doc:`experimental mode </flow/modin/experimental/experimental>` only.
+    Currently the only one available PyArrow backend factory is ``PyarrowOnRay`` which works in :doc:`experimental mode </flow/modin/experimental/experimental>` only.